 Red push pistache is a garden friendly tree.
 It has no thorns and is non-toxic, so you can feel comfortable planting it where it might come in contact with people and pets.

-Don’t plant it where you don’t want debris, such as near a pool or near your house where its leaves can clog your gutters.
+Don’t plant it where you don’t want debris, such as near a pool or near your house if you’ve got gutters.

 Red Push Pistache: